tablecheck/kubectl-application-shell/README.md

 ### Installation

-To install it, add `src/kubectl-application-shell` to your PATH.
+To install it as a kubectl plugin, add `src/kubectl-application-shell` to your PATH.
+To install it as a wrapper, add `kubeas` to your PATH.
+You can install a fish completion script in completions by using `completions/fish_install.sh`.

 ### Usage